microsoft/BotBuilder-Samples/experimental/generation/readme.md

 There are three key components to understand, which are outlined below.

-### Schema file
+### JSON Schema .form File

-A JSON schema file defines the properties your bot needs to collect, and (optionally) the entity definitions those properties map to.
+A JSON schema .form file defines the properties your bot needs to collect, and (optionally) the entity definitions those properties map to.
 Schemas are written using [JSON Schema][JSONSchema].
 You can use the normal mechanisms including `$ref` and `allOf` which will be resolved into a single schema.
+Your file should end in the `.form` extension.

 For additional information see: